 | || |

-His blogs re-interpret Hawai'i history through a current perspective, plus reviews of Hawaiian music, food, architecture, and even the lives of geckos.
+His blogs re-interpret Hawai'i history through a current perspective, plus reviews of Hawaiian music, language, food, and architecture.

 My Favorite Sites